Danko-Lab/proseq2.0/README.md

 bash proseq2.0.bsh -i $bwaIndex -c $chromInfo -PE -I test -T myTmp3 -O myOutput3
 ```
 ### Example 4
 Same as in Example 3 but with UMI barcode 4bp on the 5’ end and 2bp on the 3’ end of inserts.
+Pipeline will perform PCR deduplicat.
 ```
 bash proseq2.0.bsh -i $bwaIndex -c $chromInfo -PE -I test -T myTmp4 -O myOutput4 --UMI1=4 --UMI2=2
 ```